AP Language & Composition Summer Reading Assignment

 Welcome to AP Language and Composition.
 The following reading lists offer students high interest readings, contemporary texts, non-fiction readings, as well as literary classics.
 Hopefully, you will find the summer readings enjoyable as well as thought provoking.

 These novels may be obtained at a bookstore or a library.
 If you purchase your book from a bookstore or online, that gives you the opportunity to highlight and make notes within your pages to help you read more critically.
 Annotating is a useful tool in this class and will be of great benefit to you.
-If you have any questions, you can email Mrs. Stewart - Williams at firstname.lastname@example.org
+If you have any questions, you can email Mrs. Stewart - Williams at email@example.com or send a Remind message.

 You will be reading two novels and writing one essay.
 For the first novel, every student will read Things Fall Apart by Chinua Achebe.
 For the other book, you may choose a novel from the Non-Fiction Reading List or from the Classics Reading List.
 The details for the essay are below.
-THERE ARE TWO COMPONENTS; THE ESSAY AND the Things Fall Apart ASSIGNMENTS.
+THERE ARE TWO COMPONENTS; THE ESSAY AND THE Things Fall Apart ASSIGNMENTS.
 YOU WILL NEED Things Fall Apart FOR THE FIRST TWO WEEKS OF SCHOOL!

 Be sure to contact me with any questions.